Christianity in Serbia: History

-A Seal of Strojimir (died between 880 and 896), the brother of Mutimir, was bought by the Serbian state in an auction in Germany.
-The seal has a Patriarchal cross in the center and Greek inscriptions that say: "Strojimir" (CTPOHMIP) and "God, Help Serbia".
+Notable early church building is Church of the Holy Apostles Peter and Paul near modern-day city of Novi Pazar, built at the beginning of the 9th century.

-In 1019, the Archbishopric of Ohrid is formed after the Byzantines conquers the First Bulgarian Empire.
-The Greek language replaces the Slavic.
-Serbia is ecclesiastically administered into several dioceses; The Diocese of Ras, mentioned in 1019, becomes part of the Ohrid archbishopric and encompassed the areas of central Serbia, by the rivers Raska, Ibar and Lim, evident in the second charter of Basil II (r.
-976–1025).
-Among the first bishops are Leontius (fl.
+In 1019, the Archbishopric of Ohrid was established after the Byzantines conquered the First Bulgarian Empire and the Greek language replaced the Slavic in liturgy.
+Serbia was ecclesiastically administered into several dioceses; the Diocese of Ras, mentioned in 1019, became part of the Archbishopric of Ohrid and encompassed the southwest of the modern-day Serbia.
+Among the first bishops were Leontius (fl.
 1123–1126), Cyril (fl.
 1141–1143), Euthemius (fl.
-1170) and Kalinik (fl.
+1170), and Kalinik (fl.
 1196).
-It joined the autocephalous Archbishopric of Zica in 1219, at the time of Saint Sava.
+It was attached to the autocephalous Serbian Archbishopric (precursor of the Serbian Orthodox Church) in 1219, founded by Saint Sava.

-The Diocese (Eparhy) of Prizren is mentioned in 1019, in the first charter of Basil II.